cheery/pygame_tutorial/README.md

 Pygame gives our process either a real or virtual [framebuffer device](http://en.wikipedia.org/wiki/Framebuffer).
 Process gets a memory buffer to fill with whatever we want.
 Actually it gets two such buffers to prevent [screen tearing](http://en.wikipedia.org/wiki/Screen_tearing) while animating.
 One buffer gets filled when an another is shown on the screen.
 Event loop calls display.flip at the end, which switches the roles of buffers, causing our animation to show up on the screen.

 A plain color is something boring, so lets add some rolling columns.
 We are about to need some functions that'd be hard to make ourselves.
-Fortunately those can be found from standard python modules, lets import them.
+Fortunately those can be found from the standard python modules, so lets import them.
 Insert this to the beginning of the source file:

     from time import time
     from math import sin, pi